 Brand positioning is the component of brand strategy that you probably hear most about, yet many haven’t quite grasped its true definition or potential.
-Most consider it is a company’s position within a marketplace, when in fact the true power lies in how you position you have in the hearts and minds of your customers.
+Most understand it as company’s place within a marketplace, when in fact the position of power lies in the hearts and minds of your customers.

 Philip Kotler stated brand positioning as “the act of designing the company’s offering and image to occupy a distinctive place in the mind of the target market”, the chap clearly knows his stuff.